 After exploring the Black Forest, we stayed two nights in Strasbourg, France.
 Strasbourg sits right next to the border between France and Germany, in the Alsace region.
+This was the second-to-last stop of our road trip through Central Europe (I love a Parisian finale).

 Just days before we arrived in Strasbourg, French police arrested a couple of terror suspects that were allegedly planning a big attack in Paris (just call me Katie Couric), so the entire city was on high alert.
 Law enforcement officers carrying assault rifles patrolled the streets in groups of three.
 They were EVERYWHERE, and they were even checking bags before you were allowed to walk onto the Grande Île (island in the middle of the city).
 During the whole time we were there, I couldn’t tell if their presence made me feel better or worse about the whole thing.
 I think better…